-The City Council adopts the following policy and directs the City Manager to initiate implementation immediately.
+The City Council adopts the following Complete Streets Policy and directs the City Manager to initiate implementation immediately.

 VISION & INTENT

 Complete Streets are necessary to advance multiple long-term community goals defined by the vision and policies of the Imagine Austin Comprehensive Plan.